Christine Darby // Published: June 2024 // Updated: August 2024

 • Reality: Relying too heavily on plugins or tools often causes beginners to miss the basics of SEO, leading to over-optimization and running in circles.
 SEO scans, scores, and tools do not guarantee ranking.
 If they did, everyone would use them, and that would be the end of SEO competition.

 Scoring tools identify measurable factors and indicate compliance, often applying hard numbers to situations where there are no fixed rules or to factors that don’t impact ranking.
-Beginners often chase perfect scores on minor issues that barely affect SEO performance.
+Beginners chase perfect scores on minor issues that barely affect SEO performance.
 You want to prioritize actions that have a proven impact.

 Blogging and Publishing Frequency